INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

 # HitachiEtherNetIP

+Update -- June 7, 2021 -- The issue outlined in the last update has been resolved.
+It was caused by issuing the read request too soon after the write request.
+A 10ms delay was added to slow down the read request to allow the printer time to respond.
+The issue was solved.

+There are a number of changes in this level to handle the 30x40 and 36x48 font sizes.

+Anyone who wishes to improve the Hitachi printer software is welcome to join in this project.

 Update -- June 1, 2021 -- An issue has been found with this level of the Modbus implementation.
 It causes a failure in the Hitachi UX-161 printer.
 It is being tested on previous Hitachi printer platforms.

 The failure is a red box showing error 007.
 "SYSTEM OPERATION ERROR M".
 "Unexpected error occurred".
 "Solution Turn the printer power OFF and then back ON after 10 seconds".